 You are recommended to do ALL videos listed for each day, e.g. if a day has three videos, you should do all three.
 If a video is listed twice, you should do it twice.
 If you're having trouble doing them, stick to the low impact versions until you get stronger.
 That being said, if a video is labeled as optional then it’s up to you if you want to do it or not.
 The warmup and cool down videos are optional but highly recommended.
 However, at the end of the day, these schedules are my recommended guide - please feel free to make changes as necessary to suit your needs

 Yes that’s absolutely fine.
 Go at your own pace, and do as much as you can.
 If that’s only 1 video per day, it’s still great that you’re exercising!
 Stick to low impact as necessary, and work your way up to being able to do all of them.
 Just remember if you take a long rest/break (30min+) between videos, you may need to warm up again when you get back to it.

 This is entirely up to you - if you are feeling strong enough then go for it.
 You can also just stick to low impact moves if you want.
 However, if your body needs rest, then please rest.
 Your body will naturally be weaker during that time so don’t be discouraged, you got this.
 After your extra rest day, just continue where you left off.

-Although the goals are similar, I have added more resistance and included new variations of some exercises for the 2022 Weight Loss Challenge.
-It is going to be a step up from 2021, but don’t be discouraged, this challenge is suitable for everybody!
+Although the goals are similar, I have added more resistance, new exercises and included new variations of some exercises for the 2023 Weight Loss Challenge.
+It is going to be a step up from both 2022 and 2021, but don’t be discouraged, this challenge is suitable for everybody!
 Remember, there are always low impact modifications for all exercises.